 Brewed from rosemary leaves, this relaxing and aromatic rosemary tea has been used for centuries to improve memory and sleep.
 Learn its benefits and best practices to brew a perfect cup of rosemary tea.

 Summer in a mug.
 There is no other way to describe the feeling of a hot cup of rosemary tea on a cold winter’s morning.
 Or, maybe a cup of wisdom.
 Many people enjoy drinking rosemary for its flavor and aroma however drinking rosemary may help boost your mood and improve your memory.

 Rosemary (Salvia Rosmarinus) is a small evergreen plant that is widely and easily accessible.
-Most people use it in cooking for its slightly bitter and pungent taste or in the seasoning of meat or vegetables.
+Most people use it in cooking for its slightly bitter and pungent taste or in the seasoning of meat, soup or vegetables.
 Its flavor enhances this turkey brine making it the best I have tried so far.

 In ancient times, rosemary was believed to enhance memory.
 In literature, rosemary is a symbol of remembrance and fidelity.

 The name Rosemary comes from the following legend.
 WhenVirgin Mary, the mother of Jesus, fled from Egypt, she found refuge near a rosemary bush.
 As she threw her cape onto the bush, the white flowers turned blue.
 The herb has been called the “rose of Mary” because of its long, spiny stems and smell.

 Rosemary is a stimulating herb that is very often used in tonics, rosemary salts, tinctures, rosemary water, homemade pedicure or oils.
 These are only a few methods of transforming the medicinal benefits of rosemary to us.

 The easiest way to enjoy the taste, aroma, and healing power of rosemary is to brew its leaves into tea